 - a list of emergency contacts back home and in their destination, including the nearest Australian Embassy or Consulate

-- copies of prescriptions for any medication they're taking.
+- copies of prescriptions for any medication they're taking (and check their medication is legal where they're going).

 See our checklist of the basics for more advice on how to prepare for a trip overseas.